roniba1/roni-home-app/README.md

 # Roni-home-app

-This project is a home automation web app built with React and TypeScript.
+Welcome to the roni-home-app repository!
+This project was created as a way for me to practice and showcase my skills in React, TypeScript, JavaScript(ES6), and more.
-It uses Ant Design for styling and a REST API client for connecting to the database.
+The app serves as a management tool for the home, uses Ant Design for styling, React-Router for app navigation, a REST API client for connecting to the database and external API's such as OpenWeatherMap.
-The app also integrates with the OpenWeatherMap API to display weather information.
+I hope you find the code informative and useful.
+Thank you for visiting!

 ## Getting Started